Biology Major

 - You will take introductory classes in biology, chemistry and mathematics.

-- You will pick classes that support your interests.
-Classes include neuroscience, evolution, genetics, anatomy, etc.
+- You will pick classes that support your interests, covering topics that include cell biology, neuroscience, marine biology, ecology, and more.

 - Your professors will teach you how to be a scientist with observational and critical thinking skills, integrity and perseverance.